MystiC1988/Light_BMI_Calculator/README.md

-# Simple BMI Calculator
+# Light BMI Calculator

 A simple and user-friendly Body Mass Index (BMI) calculator mobile application built with Flutter.

 ## Description

-Simple BMI Calculator is an easy-to-use application that helps users calculate and track their Body Mass Index.
+Light BMI Calculator is an easy-to-use application that helps users calculate and track their Body Mass Index.
 The app provides a clean interface where users can input their height and weight to get instant BMI results.

 ## Features